TomSssM/MyCodewars/snippets/auth-notes.md

 This kind of Authentication is very much afraid of a CSRF Attack, but not so much of the XXS attack.

-## Token Based Authentication
+## Token Based Authentication ( JWT )

 Here is the flow:

 - user submits login _credentials_, e.g. email & password
 - server verifies the credentials against the DB
-- sever generates a temporary **token** and embeds user data into it ( like name, but not smth very sensitive like password )
+- sever generates a JSON **token** and embeds user data into it ( like user name and so on )
+- server encodes and serializes the token
+- server signs the token with its own secret key ( so that if the client side changes the token in any way the server will know that, more on that in a moment )
 - server responds back with the token ( in body or header )
-- user stores the token in client storage ( `sessionStorage` is perfect for it )
+- client side stores the token in `localStorage` for instance
-- user sends the token along with each request
+- client side sends the token along with each request
 - server verifies the token & grants access
 - when user logs out, token is cleared from client storage

-Such Tokens are also sometimes signed with a secret to prevent client side from tampering with them.

-As you can see, such Tokens are not stored server side.
-Thus it becomes the responsibility of a client to protect those tokens from being read.

-This kind of Authentication is oftentimes used in SPAs and is very much afraid of XSS attack.

-For security reasons, such a token is also sometimes encrypted.
-It can be encrypted either _symmetrically_ ( one key to both encrypt and decrypt data ) or _asymmetrically_ ( a pair of public / private keys like in SSH ).

 One type of such tokens is called **JSON Web Token** or **JWT**.